pedrohenriqueofc05/Python_Script_Launcher/readme.md

 -   Intuitive graphical interface for script execution.
 -   Cross-platform support (Windows, macOS, Linux).
--   Configurable script paths via `config.json`.
+-   Configurable script paths and arguments via `config.json`.
 -   Automatic detection of missing or invalid scripts.
--   Supports as many or few scripts as entered into JSON dict.
+-   Supports as many or few scripts as entered into the JSON dictionary.
--   Window will adjust to fit.
+-   Window automatically adjusts to fit the number of scripts.
+-   Configurable row limit for buttons via `config.json`.
+-   Detailed logging of application events and errors to `debug.log`.
+-   **"Always on Top"** toggle option to keep the launcher window above other windows.
+This option is saved when the toggle is adjusted.

 ## Usage (Source Version)

 1. **Setup Configuration**:

-    - Add your Python script paths to the `config.json` file.
+    - Add your Python script paths, optional arguments, and configuration settings to the `config.json` file.
 Example structure:
         ```json
         {
-            "Script Name 1": "C:\\Path\\To\\Script1.py",
-            "Script Name 2": "C:\\Path\\To\\Script2.py"
+            "config": {
+                "ROW_LIMIT": 4,
+                "ALWAYS": true
+            },
+            "scripts": {
+                "Example Script 1": {
+                    "path": "C:\\ExampleFolder\\ExampleScript.py",
+                    "args": ["arg1", "arg2"]
+                },
+                "Example Script No Args": {
+                    "path": "C:\\ExampleFolder\\ExampleScript.py"
+                }
+            }
         }
         ```
     - Place the `config.json` file in the same directory as the `src/__init__.py` file.